bruvellu/terebratalia-wnts/2-text/wnt.md

 In *T. transversa*, however, we identified a single *dkk* ortholog that groups with a previously unidentified Dkk subfamily, named hereafter *dkk5* (@fig:dkk-tree).
 Our phylogenetic analysis reveals that non-vertebrate deuterostomes, such as hemichordates and cephalochordates, have orthologs for *dkk1/2/4*, *dkk3*, and *dkk5*, suggesting this was the ancestral Dkk repertoire of bilaterians, and that *dkk1/2/4* and *dkk5* were subsequently lost in protostomes and vertebrates, respectively (@fig:dkk-tree).
 The expression of *dkk5* in *T. transversa* is upregulated in the late blastula and downregulated in the juvenile (@fig:profiling).
-It localizes to the animal pole ectoderm in the late blastula, and anterior ectoderm in subsequent stages similar to the expression of *sfrp1/2/5*, except that *dkk5* becomes limited to the ventral ectoderm and is not expressed in the mesoderm (@fig:fzdantag and @fig:s-antagonists).
+It localizes to the animal pole ectoderm in the late blastula, and anterior ectoderm in subsequent stages similar to the expression of *sfrp1/2/5*, except that *dkk5* becomes limited to the ventral ectoderm and is not expressed in the mesoderm (@fig:fzdantag and !@fig:s-antagonists).

 Wif is another protein that inhibits Wnt activity by direct binding to Wnt proteins [@Hsieh1999-rt].
 The protein has five EGF repeats and a typical WIF domain which is shared with RYK receptor tyrosine kinases [@Hsieh1999-rt; @Cruciat2013-zs].
 In *T. transversa*, we identified one *wif* ortholog (@fig:wif-tree).
 The expression levels are relatively low and somewhat stable throughout development, with a peak in the late gastrula (@fig:profiling).
-Unlike *sfrp1/2/5* and *dkk5*, *wif* is mainly expressed in mesodermal tissues throughout the analyzed developmental stages; it is also broadly but faintly expressed in the ectoderm until the early larva, and it is not expressed in the endoderm (@fig:fzdantag and @fig:s-antagonists).
+Unlike *sfrp1/2/5* and *dkk5*, *wif* is mainly expressed in mesodermal tissues throughout the analyzed developmental stages; it is also broadly but faintly expressed in the ectoderm until the early larva, and it is not expressed in the endoderm (@fig:fzdantag and !@fig:s-antagonists).

 Overall, the expression of the analyzed Wnt antagonist genes is restricted to the anterior portion of the ectoderm (*sfrp1/2/5* and *dkk5*), and to the mesoderm (*wif*), regions which coincide with the absence or limited expression of Wnt ligands.